AventusDAO/avn-gateway-api/README.md

 `bondFeePaymentSignature` *[required]* - a proof signed by the sender/signer account allowing the bond relayer fees to be paid \
 `nominateFeePaymentSignature` *[required]* - a proof signed by the sender/signer account allowing the nominate relayer fees to be paid - **Note**: the payment nonce used to generate this signature must succeed the one used to generate bondFeePaymentSignature\
-`bondPaymentNonce` *[required]* - string integer value of the current account payment nonce
+`bondPaymentNonce` *[required]* - string integer value of the current account payment nonce `nominatePaymentNonce` *[required]* - string integer value of the current account payment nonce - **Note**: the payment nonce used to generate this signature must succeed the one used to generate bondFeePaymentSignature\

 **EXAMPLE**